3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 parseInt('colin1990');
 => NaN

-// be careful when using parseInt() because if JS sees a number, it will parse it, and disregard the rest. parseInt('1990colin');
+// be careful when using parseInt() because if JS sees a number, it will only parse it, and disregard the rest. parseInt('1990colin');
 => 1990
 ```